leslyclopez11/hmpl-lang.github.io/docs.md

 ### About server-side rendering

-Although the markup is generated on the server, the module <b>does not provide</b> functionality for displaying content to search robots.
-This is not expected in the future because this module is intended for other purposes.
+Although the markup is generated on the server, the module <b>does not yet provide</b> functionality for displaying content to search robots.

 ### Discussion and development of an open-source project